ashifujjmanRafi/Informatics_Lab/researchNote.md

 ## 24.3.29

-Today is Friday, I finished my prayer at 12.30 pm.
+Today is Friday, I finished my prayer at 12.30 pm.And then i had part time from 5pm to 10 pm.

 ## 24.3.30

+I have part-time from 11am to 10 pm.
+Then today i tried to doing some problem solving after a long time on leetcode.

 ## 24.3.31

-I woke up morning i have no class, i have part-time from 1 to 10 pm.
+I woke up morning i have no class, i have part-time from 11am to 10 pm.
 Then today i tried to doing some problem solving after a long time on leetcode.

 ## 24.4.1

 I have arubaito from 1 to 10 pm.
 I was so exhusted finishing my arubaito.

 ## 24.4.2

+Today there is no lab meeting , new semester is going to be  started from next week.

 ## 24.4.3

-Sensei says not to come campus on next sunday.
-And next week 12 march there will no meeting.
-And Next meeting may be happen in 26 march, and there will some relocationg of session time.
-This is the briefing of schedule of this month and next month.
-And april there will be deadline for the internationl conference. the next semester will start from 11 april may be.

 ## 24.4.4

-I have part time 3 to 10 pm.I was so exhusted finishing my arubaito.
+I have part time 5 to 10 pm.I was so exhusted finishing my arubaito.

 ## 24.4.5

-I woke up morning i have no class, i have part-time from 1 to 10 pm.
-Then today i tried to doing some problem solving after a long time on leetcode.
+Today is Friday, I woke up morning i have a nihongo class test for next semester then i have part-time from 5 to 10 pm.

 ## 24.4.6

-Today is Friday, I finished my prayer at 12.30 pm.
+I finished my prayer at 12.30 pm.
 Then i joined a job hunting discussion how to manage reference letter and which company offer englinsh or combine interview i heard the information form the seniors.

 ## 24.4.7

-I have arubaito from 1 to 10 pm.
+I have arubaito from 11 to 10 pm.
 I was so exhusted finishing my arubaito.

 ## 24.4.8

-I have arubaito from 1 to 10 pm.
+I have arubaito from 11 to 10 pm.
 I was so exhusted finishing my arubaito.

 ## 24.4.9

-I was trying to read nihongo, trying to understand basic conversation skill.
+The second semester class has started and i took 4 classes and nihongo class at this semester.

 ## 24.4.10

-There is no lab meeting today.
-Today is also the first day of Ramadan, i keep fasting and therer was a iftar party with the friends and senior brothers.
+Today is Eid, muslims special day, after fasting 30 days we celebrate this day.

 ## 24.4.11

-I woke up morning i have no class, i have part-time from 1 to 10 pm.
-Then today i tried to doing some problem solving after a long time on leetcode.
+I woke up morning i have nihongo class 8.45, i have part-time from 5 to 10 pm.
+Then today i tried to doing some problem solving after a long time, on leetcode.

 ## 24.4.12

 Today is Friday, I finished my prayer at 12.30 pm.
+I had a class at 8.45.
+Then afternoon i have arubaito from 5 to 10 pm.

 ## 24.4.13

-I have arubaito from 1 to 10 pm.
+I have arubaito from 11 to 10 pm.
 I was so exhusted finishing my arubaito.

 ## 24.4.14

-I have arubaito from 1 to 10 pm.
+I have arubaito from 11 to 10 pm.
 I was so exhusted finishing my arubaito.

 ## 24.4.15

-I was trying to read nihongo, trying to understand basic conversation skill.
+I was trying to read nihongo, I have nihongo class at 8.45, trying to understand basic conversation skill.
+Then i have another class software desiging at 4.5 pm , i am planning to take the class.

 ## 24.4.16

 I am confused about my research, As I don't have any previous experience in research.
 After joining meetings and reading some papers of our lab members, I found a pattern of addressing a distinct challenge related to the domain of interest.
 They propose a specific problem, followed by presenting a solution or comparing their ideas with previous work.
 I understand the importance of having a specific problem statement in my proposal ?
 However, I'm unsure about how to identify such a problem or what steps I should take in this situation.
+I already tried to talk with ihsan san, i send a message him but he didnt replied.
+I also talked with Takashahi san he is going to submit a sort paper in uncoming IAII conference.

 ## 24.4.17

-The next meeting time will be changed to 4.45 pm.
+I have nihongo class at 8.45, trying to understand basic conversation skill.
+Then today i have no class and afternoon i have part time 5 pm to 10 pm.

 ## 24.4.18

-I woke up morning i have no class, i have part-time from 1 to 10 pm.
-Then today i tried to doing some problem solving after a long time on leetcode.
+I woke up morning i have nihongo class, Then another new class i am going to take informatin resource its a must take course for me to fullfill the credit requirements.

 ## 24.4.19

-Today is Friday, I finished my prayer at 12.30 pm.
+Today is Friday, i have nihongo class at 8.45. then  I finished my prayer at 12.30 pm.
+Then i have arubaito at 5 pm.

 ## 24.4.20

-I have arubaito from 1 to 10 pm.
+I have arubaito from 11 to 10 pm.
 I was so exhusted finishing my arubaito.

 ## 24.4.21

-I have arubaito from 1 to 10 pm.
+I have arubaito from 11 to 10 pm.
 I was so exhusted finishing my arubaito.

 ## 24.4.22

 I was trying to read nihongo, trying to understand basic conversation skill.
+About my research, I found a pattern of addressing a distinct challenge related to the domain of interest.
+They propose a specific problem, followed by presenting a solution or comparing their ideas with previous work.
+I understand the importance of having a specific problem statement in my proposal ?
+However, I'm unsure about how to identify such a problem or what steps I should take in this situation.
+I already tried to talk with ihsan san, i send a message him but he didnt replied.
+I also talked with Takashahi san he is going to submit a sort paper in uncoming IAII conference.

+## 24.4.23 **LM**

+Last year student already submitted their paper in the conference.
+Sabbir sans paper link is here:https://us02web.zoom.us/j/84052723369?pwd=R01KZ2YvMHFBY3JSVFE1MXlmaStkdz09, and this is for suzuki sans paper :https://us02web.zoom.us/j/84052723369?pwd=R01KZ2YvMHFBY3JSVFE1MXlmaStkdz09 sensei already updated the page.
+From our lab 6 papers submitted,

+## 24.4.24

+I have nihongo class at 8.45, trying to understand basic conversation skill.
+Then today i have no class and afternoon i have part time 5 pm to 10 pm.

+## 24.4.25

+I woke up morning i have nihongo class, Then another class informatin resource.

+## 24.4.26

+Today is Friday, i have nihongo class at 8.45. then  I finished my prayer at 12.30 pm.
+Then i have arubaito at 5 pm.

+## 24.4.27

+I have arubaito from 11 to 10 pm.
+I was so exhusted finishing my arubaito.

+## 24.4.28

+I have arubaito from 11 to 10 pm.
+I was so exhusted finishing my arubaito.

+## 24.4.29

+I was trying to read nihongo, trying to understand basic conversation skill.

-## 24.3.23 **LM**
+## 24.4.30 **LM**